 student, Blocker worked as a rodeo performer and

 English and drama teacher in Sonora, Texas in

 Sutton County, from 1953 to 1958.
 Later, he was

 then a teacher in California.

-Blocker's acting career start in 1956 when he
+Blocker's acting career started in 1956 when he

 appeared in a Three Stooges short, Outer Space